BES2016Workshop/guidebook/reproducible_code.md

 * the arguments to pass to pandoc to control the format of the output as well as additional information such as the bibliography file and the formatting of the list of references.
-* parameters for your report
+* parameters for your report: for instance, you can specify a parameter such that your report will only use a subset of your data so the final product will be generated quickly when you are developing the code for your project.
+Once your code is working, you can switch to the full dataset.

 ### Code chunks

 Code chunks are	interspersed within the text of the report.
 They are delineated by three backticks (` ``` `) at the top and at the bottom of it.
 The top backticks are followed by a curly bracket that specify: (1) the language in which the code chunk is written, (2) the name of the chunk (optional but good practice), (3) `knitr` options that control whether and how the code, the output, or the figure are interpreted and displayed.
-Everything that comes after the name of the chunk has to be a valid R expression: the strings need be quoted, the arguments are separated by commas, and logical values (TRUE/FALSE) need to be capitalized.
+Everything that comes after the name of the chunk has to be a valid R expression: the strings need be quoted, the arguments are separated by commas, and logical values (`TRUE`/`FALSE`) need to be capitalized.

 ### How to deal with figures?